DIY Wood Block Art

 (3 packages – 12 hangers needed) Angled Picture Hangers

-What supplies are needed to paint a Wood Block Wall?
+Supplies to paint a Wood Block Art

 Painter’s Tape